yosoufe/VAMR/README.md

 This repository contains all the exercises of the course "Vision Algorithm for Mobile Robotics" in C++.

+If there are any questions, feel free to open an issue in this github repository.

 ## Links

 [The Course Website](http://rpg.ifi.uzh.ch/teaching2020.html).